SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/5-push-data-to-saas-api/README.MD

 1.3.
 After updating the relevant parameters based on your tenant-specific service binding credentials, you can request the required OAuth token for accessing the SaaS API.
 Therefore, execute the following request which will return a Bearer token that can be used for the upcoming API calls.

+> **Important** - If you're facing an **Unauthorized** error, please try to URL-encode (various web-tools or npm packages available to do so) your Client ID and Secret and try to fetch a token again!

 ```http
 # @name getXsuaaToken